-The Top Walks in Milford Sound
+The Top Hikes in Milford Sound

 Yep, there’s more to Milford Sound than just hopping on a boat and being overwhelmed with stunning scenery.
-There are many Milford Sound walks taking you to unmissable vantage points and through awesome wilderness.
+There are many Milford Sound walks taking you to unmissable vantage points and through breathtaking wilderness.

 1. The Lookout Track (10 Minutes Return)